First Aid Course

-FIRST AID PROGRAM
+FIRST AID COURSE

 The aim of this course is to provide these life skills, in accordance with industry guidelines, such that participants are confident to provide first aid when the need arises.

 - Online self paced modules

 - One on one practical assessment via video link or face to face as required

 All formal pre-requisites are trained and assessed as part of the program.
 Participants should have sound English language skills proficient to read and write.